 We asked the writers at TV.com to recall some of the episodes that always make them cry and gathered up some clips to make your eyes wet as well.
 Don't forget to share your own weepy moments in the comments; we'll be your shoulder to cry on.

-The West Wing's brilliant second season built to a singular moment in the finale.
+"Two Cathedrals" The West Wing's brilliant second season built to a singular moment in the finale.
 President Bartlet and his wife had been covering up the President's advancing multiple sclerosis, and it was finally time to reveal the deception to the American public (having only revealed it to the rest of the staff, like, two days prior).
 Bartlet was weak from disease and from verbal beat-downs of all stripes, consultants, and Congressmen telling him this was career suicide.
 But in the 11.5th hour, Bartlet realizes that not only does he want to run for a second term, he absolutely must.
 Regardless of how hard it will be.
 He's so sure, in fact, that he plows through crowds of people from the Oval Office to the press room, refuses a jacket in the pouring rain, ignores press secretary CJ's advice to call on a reporter with a softball question first, and goes right to someone with the big guns: "Are you going to run again?"
 Bartlet stands there, supremely confident.
 While tears stream down my face at home. —Steve Heisler

 "Out of Gas"